eclipse-apoapsis/ort-server/CONTRIBUTING.md

 This means that each commit message should follow the format `<type>(<scope>): <description>`.
 The description should start with a capital letter and not end with a period.

+> The length of the description line shall not exceed 75 characters.

 #### Types

 The valid types are defined in the [Commitlint configuration file](.commitlintrc.yml).